 Growing your own cabbages is relatively easy as they are suitable for most temperate climates and soil types, and they require very little attention.
 They are members of the brassica family and are extremely hardy being able to withstand conditions that would kill off many other crops, they thrive in cold damp winters.
-They are a biennial plant grown as an annual.
+They are a biennial plant grown as though they are an annual plant.

 Soil and Site suitability.

 You can sow cabbages outdoors or under glass and the method is basically the same.
-You will want to plan a succession of sowing from about mid spring until early summer which will give you a long harvesting period.
+You will want to plan a succession of sowing from about mid-spring until early summer which will give you a long harvesting period.
 The exact timings will depend on the variety you are growing and when you want to harvest the crop.
-The seed should be sown in a seed bed that has been finely raked, prepare drills that are 1.5cm (½ inch) deep and 15cm (6 inch) apart and aim for no more than 8 seeds per 30cm (12 inch).
+The seed should be sown in a seedbed that has been finely raked, prepare drills that are 1.5cm (½ inch) deep and 15cm (6 inches) apart and aim for no more than 8 seeds per 30cm (12 inches).

 If you require a mid to late summer crop the seed should be sown in late winter or early spring protected by cloches or in a cold frame.

 Once the seedlings have four or five good cabbage-like leaves transplant them to their permanent positions leaving 30-40cm (12 –15 inch) between the plants in all directions.
 If this is done in mid to late spring then some protection from frost may still be needed.

 You must never allow the plants to dry out as this will severely check their growth so water liberally especially in hot dry weather.
 Keep the soil free of weeds by frequent hoeing this will also help to aerate the soil and to deter pest from laying their eggs near the crop.